-SEER is an efficiency scale for ACs, and the larger the number, the more efficient it is.
-The difference between 23.5 and 26 is not astounding however, and the efficiency changes depending on the model.
+SEER is an efficiency guideline for ACs, and the larger the number, the better it is.
+The difference between 23.5 and 26 is not great however, and the efficiency changes depending on the model.
 On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is specially for heat pumps.
 It tells you how efficient the equipment is at heating.
-You can tell from these examples by looking at the SEER rating, air conditioners are almost equal, if not superior depending on the system you choose.
-The largest difference between them is that heat pumps can also add warmth to your home while an AC cannot.
+You can tell from these examples that as far as energy effiency goes, air conditioners are about equal, if not superior depending on the system you choose.
+The largest difference between them is that heat pumps can also add warmth to your home while an AC can't.

 Does climate matter for heat pumps?

-Heat pumps are much more effective in hotter climates with mild winters, save for some integrated systems that use heat pumps as a backup, such as with a geothermal system.
+Heat pumps are much more effective in hotter climates with milder winters, save for some integrated systems that use heat pumps as a backup, such as with a geothermal system.
 We recommend a consultation with a NATE certified HVAC technician who has experience in your region before deciding on a heat pump.
 If the equipment just isn't right for your home, you could have unnecessarily high electric bills.
-Once the temperature drops too low, it's difficult for the heat pump to draw heat out of the air and it may never warm your home to the temperature you set.
-This means you might start running your heat pump non-stop or switching on emergency heat 24/7 during cold snaps which drives your energy consumption up.
+Once the temperature gets too low, it's difficult for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
+This means you might start running your heat pump non-stop or switching on emergency heat 24/7 during cold snaps which drives your energy consumption way up.